Ice Cellos – Conceived by Jim McWilliams and Played by Charlotte Moorman

 Ice Cube Cello at the London Premiere

-The premiere of the piece was in London – the International Carnival of Experimental Sound (ICES), organize by the composer Anna Lockwood and her journalist husband Harvey Matusow.
+The premiere of the piece was in London – the International Carnival of Experimental Sound (ICES), organized by the composer Anna Lockwood and her journalist husband Harvey Matusow.
 Lockwood organized the ice cello for Moorman.

 Lockwood found a soft cello case, filled it with ice cubes, and convinced a sorbet and ice cream company across the street from the concert venue to put it in one of their freezers.